andretun/CosmogenicRadionuclidesEvaluation/README.md

 Cosmogenic radionuclides are the interaction (spallation, neutron capture, etc.) products of the hadronic component of cosmic rays impacting the interstellar matter.
 Celestial bodies are exposed to both SCRs and GCRs, resulting in the production of several cosmogenic isotopes.
 The production rate of a nuclide depends on the fluxes of primary (cosmic ray) and secondary (product of the interaction of primaries in the matter) particle fluxes.
 The measurement of cosmogenic radionuclide activities reveals the exposure history of the body during a period of about three half-lives of the radioisotopes.

-In this work, a Geant4 model has been develop to evaluate the radionuclide production rates in spherical targets with a determined compositions.
+In this work, a Geant4 model has been developed to evaluate the radionuclide production rates in spherical targets with a determined compositions.

 ## The code